niels-slotboom/notes/Submanifolds.typ

   $
     nabla X = nabla (X^mu otimes diff_mu) = dX^mu otimes diff_mu + X^mu otimes nabla diff_mu.
   $
   The components $X^mu$ are smooth functions, so by the first axiom of the connection, $nabla X^mu = dX^mu$.
 However, the axioms impose no direct condition on $nabla diff_mu$.
-Its role is to restore tensoriality: the first term alone is not a tensor, which we now demonstrate.
+Its role is to restore tensoriality---the first term alone is not a tensor, which we now demonstrate.

   Consider the term $dX^mu otimes diff_mu$ in components, i.e.
   $